About Will Fastie

 1983 - 1989: Ziff-Davis Publishing Company

-Editor-in-Chief, PC Tech Journal
+Editor in Chief, PC Tech Journal

 Founding editor for the standard-setting, award-winning, technical PC magazine, PC Tech Journal.
 Hired after a successful stint writing the IBM PC column for another ZD magazine, Creative Computing.